react-cosmos/react-cosmos/packages/react-dom-polyfill/README.md

 ```

 Notes:
 - Also update your React/ReactDOM peer dependencies to make your published lib compatible with all React versions.
-The latter should be removed (and thus optional).
+The latter should be missing (and thus optional).
 This is a rough example:

   ```json
   "peerDependencies": {